Gone in 10 minutes: Auckland trailer theft threatens Hawke's Bay rider's speedway career

 "I can't afford to replace it, neither can my parents that have funded my sport since day one.
 I want my stuff back."

-At least three people are believed to have been involved in the theft, which happened while five people and two children were in his sister's house on the property.
+At least three people are believed to have been involved in the theft, which happened while five adults and two children were in his sister's house on the property.